About Galaxy S10 Guides

 Do not ignore this reminder because the night mode will generally use a long exposure time.
 Therefore you need to hold the phone steady for a bit longer time than in the Auto mode.

-Galaxy S10 edge screen allows you to access some features and apps quickly from the curved the display.
+Samsung Galaxy S10 edge screen allows you to access some features and apps quickly from the curved the display without navigating to the home screen or apps screen.

-This Galaxy S10 how-to guide explains everything you need to know about Galaxy S10 edge screen.
+This Galaxy S10 how-to guide explains everything you need to know about Galaxy S10 edge screen.: what is edge screen, how to access and use edge screen, edge lighting, edge panels, and Apps edge.

 What is Galaxy S10 edge screen?